neptune2016/hydroidolina/README.md

 ## Steps

-Some of the steps below build on things you already did in the [siphonophore16s](https://github.com/Phylogenetics-Brown-BIOL1425/siphonophore16s) analysis.
+Some of the steps below build on things covered in the [siphonophore16s](https://github.com/Phylogenetics-Brown-BIOL1425/siphonophore16s) analysis.
 Check that repository if you are unsure about details here.

 ### Fork the repository on github and clone it